rpotter12/data-structure/README.md

 # data-structure
-This Project aims to contains all types of programs of the all languages.
+This Project Aims to contains all types of programs of the all languages.

 ---
 ## Topics